CrossRef/event-data-user-guide/event-data-manual.md

 Data is collected from a range of services and the information we have access to is as varied as the types of events that occur

- - we can capture and represent an individual tweet that mentions a DOI on Twitter
+ - we can capture and represent an individual Tweet that mentions a DOI on Twitter
  - Facebook only gives us access to a count of how many times a DOI has been liked at a given point in time
  - Wikipedia poses an interesting challenge because a reference can be added or removed, so depending when you query the system, a reference may or may not exist